Despite efforts to document L.A.'s LGBTQ+ heritage, many important sites remain at risk.

 Because none of these three properties has been landmarked, they all lack formal protection from demolition or inappropriate alteration, making proactive efforts to preserve the tangible links to this history all the more critical.

-Jurisdictions near and far have made great strides in recognizing and protecting places of cultural significance.
-Los Angeles and other cities in the county have started down the path of embracing the full breadth of our heritage.
-While we have only scratched the surface, this is a journey that the Conservancy fully supports.
+Los Angeles and other cities in the county have started down the path of embracing the breadth of our heritage.
+While we have only scratched the surface, it is a journey that the Conservancy fully supports.

 You can make a real difference in the efforts to preserve Los Angeles’ LGBTQ heritage!
 Here’s how: